chiragdhawan07/100-days-of-python/Day26_Intermediate_NATO_Alphabet/README.md

 ---

 ## 🚀 How It Works
-1. The user inputs a word (e.g., "HELLO").
+1. The user inputs a word (e.g, "HELLO").
 2. The program looks up each letter in the NATO alphabet dictionary.
 3. It outputs the corresponding phonetic code list (e.g., H → Hotel, E → Echo, L → Lima, O → Oscar).